lwerdna/crcsolver/README.md

 # crcsolver

-solve for data, given a target crc
+solve for data, given a target cyclic redundancy check (CRC)

 # Use